 Along with the benefits, there are disadvantages to prize-linked savings accounts.
 These include:

 • Prize-linked savings accounts earn little to no interest.
-The chance of winning money may not be worth forgoing a better interest rate with traditional or high-interest savings accounts.
+The chance of winning money may not be worth forgoing a bank account with a higher yield.

 • Winning any prize money at all is not guaranteed and not predictable, like a steady stream of interest earnings is.

-• These prize-linked savings accounts are often cheaper for financial institutions to offer than traditional savings accounts with higher interest rates.
-For this reason, they might not promote what better savings options an account holder might have.
+• These prize-linked savings accounts are often cheaper for financial institutions to offer than traditional savings accounts.
+For this reason, they might not promote the better savings options an account holder might have.

 Opening a Prize-Linked Savings Account